XTRABYTES/XCITE.OLD/xcite_version_history.md

        - The android app is listed under early access for public beta testing
        - The iOS app is available under Apple TESTFLIGHT for beta testing
 - Testenet network beta testing
+- Application section has been disabled for further optimization and bug fixes

 ## Version [0.5.0]: